 We have an abundance of flora and fauna all over our island in four nature reserves and more than 300 parks that sprawl across Singapore.
 They are enhanced by an island-wide Park Connector network linking major parks, nature areas and residential estates for walkers, joggers, and bicyclists.

 Added to this is our extensive streetscape, or roadside greenery, that forms the backbone of our garden city, and frames even our expressways with lush foliage and blooming bougainvillea.

-Join a walking tour and see our beautiful birds in Sungei Buloh Wetland Reserve, Gardens by the Bay, and Pasir Ris Park.
+Join a walking tour and see our beautiful birds in Sungei Buloh Wetland Reserve and Pasir Ris Park.
 If you’re more adventurous, explore one of Singapore’s outer islands with a visit to Pulau Ubin, a 10-minute boat ride away from the mainland.